Tips to Recreate Responsibly in Our National Parks

 Planning ahead doesn’t just mean a complete packing list.
 Plan your route to the park ahead of time, and make sure to get gas and use the bathroom before you head out to a park, as facilities may be closed.
 Need the perfect playlist for your journey?
 Try a playlist of songs that share a love of national parks.

 Once you get to the park, make sure to give others plenty of room so we can all enjoy the park to its fullest potential.
 Whether you’re on a trail, on a sidewalk, or in the parking lot, maintain a safe distance between yourself and others.
 To practice safe distancing, keep at least six feet between you and those outside your immediate household.
 Cover your nose and mouth with a mask if you’re near others to keep everyone safe.

 Choose the activities you enjoy in parks wisely.
 Reduce the chance of needing to be rescued by playing it safe and choosing easier activities while in the park.
 Postpone challenging hikes or trying new activities for the first time to ensure that first responders and park employees have adequate resources.
 Rescues in national parks add to the strain on local healthcare systems and emergency resources – know your limits and play it safe when in parks to keep us all healthy and safe.

-The health and safety of ourselves, fellow park lovers, and our parks themselves rely on all of us taking these instructions seriously.
-Whether you’re seeking a wide, open space or exploring a historic neighborhood, it’s important to keep yourself and others safe.
+The health and safety of ourselves, fellow park lovers, and our parks themselves rely on all of us keeping these ideas top of mind.
+Whether you’re seeking a wide, open space or exploring a historic neighborhood, we share in the responsibility to make sure everyone is able to experience parks safely.
 Together, small efforts can help us all #recreateresponsibly in our parks.